Lokesh Sambhvani - Refillable

-Many of us while discarding the plastic container that we used for our favorite laundry detergent or hand cleaner, think it goes away somewhere appropriate.
-However, the sad part is – less than 10 percent of plastic waste is recycled globally and the rest is dumped in the natural environment.
+While discarding the plastic container we used for our favorite laundry detergent or hand cleaner, many of us think it goes away somewhere appropriate.
+However, the sad part is – less than 10 percent of plastic waste is recycled globally, and the rest is dumped in the natural environment.

-As per estimates, every year about 11 million tonnes of plastic make their way through our rivers and join about 200 million tonnes of plastic that are lying in our oceans.
+As per estimates, every year, about 11 million tonnes of plastic make their way through our rivers and join about 200 million tonnes of plastic lying in our oceans.

-That’s a massive quantity of plastic waste sitting in our oceans, impacting our marine ecosystem, and food chain, and even playing a part in ocean warming.
+That’s a massive quantity of plastic waste in our oceans, impacting our marine ecosystem and food chain and even playing a part in ocean warming.

-Plastic pollution is often attributed to single-use plastic water bottles, though there are many other culprits as well.
-Single-use plastic bottles that we use for our shampoos, soaps, detergents, hand sanitizers, etc have a major role to play in pollution.
+Plastic pollution is often attributed to single-use plastic water bottles, though many other culprits exist.
+Single-use plastic bottles that we use for our shampoos, soaps, detergents, hand sanitizers, etc., have a significant role to play in pollution.

-These Fast Moving Consumer Goods (FMCG) are part of our daily necessities and buying it in their pre-packaged containers is the only available option.
+These Fast Moving Consumer Goods (FMCG) are part of our daily necessities, and buying them in their pre-packaged containers is the only available option.

 Not anymore.

-Refillable, is a zero-waste refill service that delivers a variety of products into containers of your choice.
-Mumbai-based startup eliminates the single-use plastic containers needed in products like shampoos, soaps, detergents, and hand sanitizers, among others.
+Refillable is a zero-waste refill service that delivers a variety of products into containers of your choice.
+Mumbai-based startup eliminates the single-use plastic containers needed in products like shampoos, soaps, detergents, and hand sanitizers.

-For example, you can fill your shampoo in your own containers or a Refillable provided bottle, use it, and when it is over, you can order a shampoo refill in the same container.
-Refillable allows you to pay only for the product and not for the plastic container.
+For example, you can fill your shampoo in your containers or a Refillable provided bottle, use it, and when it is over, you can order a shampoo refill in the same container.
+Refillable allows you to pay only for the product, not the plastic container.

 When the Indian government banned single-use plastic for the first time in 2018, Mumbai-based trio Purav Desai, Rahul Batra, and Lokesh Sambhwani saw this as a business opportunity to explore.
 Fresh out of college, they started Cupable, a company that enabled the reuse of cups for alcoholic beverages at social events.
 Unfortunately pandemic forced them to scale down Cupable and look for another opportunity.

 With the massive problem of single-use plastic containers plaguing the FMCG industry and their success with Cupable, three of them decided to start a Refillable store in Mumbai.
-The company has gradually expanded to other Indian cities, with the intent to cover more.
+The company has gradually expanded to other Indian cities to cover more.

-The Refillable store brings a range of FMCG brands into its product portfolio which is delivered through trucks that are retrofitted with vending machines or by delivery agents on Electric Bikes.
+The Refillable store brings a range of FMCG brands into its product portfolio.
+It is delivered through trucks retrofitted with vending machines or by delivery agents on Electric Bikes.

-We sat for a conversation with the co-founder of Refillable, Lokesh Sambhwani to understand the journey of the company, its operations, and an innovative plan to start Packaging as a Service in the years to come.
+We sat for a conversation with the co-founder of Refillable, Lokesh Sambhwani, to understand the journey of the company, its operations, and an innovative plan to start Packaging as a Service in the coming years.

-Below are the edited excerpts of our conversation, for the full discussion you can watch the video on YouTube.
+Below are the edited excerpts of our conversation; you can watch the video on YouTube for the full discussion.

 Tell us about the journey that led you to start Refillable Store

-I and my two co-founders were very socially inclined in our college days.
-We contributed to many social causes like building wells and installing solar panels in villages, skilling children from farming communities, etc.
+My two co-founders and I were very socially inclined in our college days.
+We contributed to many social causes, like building wells and installing solar panels in villages, skilling children from farming communities, etc.

 In 2018, at the time we graduated from our college, the Indian government announced a ban on single-use of plastic for the first time.
-It looked to be an interesting problem for the three of us to get into.
+It was an interesting problem for the three of us to get into.

 We spent six months analyzing and studying the market landscape.
 As single-use plastic was banned, the food & beverage sector was left without any alternative.
 How can food and beverage be delivered if plastic containers are not available?